o3de/o3de.org/content/docs/user-guide/interactivity/robotics/georeference.md

 ## Usage

-With the Georeference Editor Level Component setup correctly, you can use :
+With the Georeference Editor Level Component setup correctly, you can use:
  - ROS 2 GNSS Sensor
  - Public API to convert geographical location to level coordinate system and _vice versa_ using `GeoreferenceRequestsBus`.